Kirrito-k423/cpp-printer/README.md

 ## Known Issues / To Do

 * [x] Compiling with `-g -O0` caused segmentation faults with `backward-cpp`.
 This issue has been resolved by replacing [backward-cpp](https://github.com/bombela/backward-cpp/tree/master) with [cpptrace](https://github.com/jeremy-rifkin/cpptrace).
-* [ ] When integrating the [v1 code](https://github.com/Kirrito-k423/cpp-printer/releases/tag/v1.0) into a [more complex project](https://gitee.com/shaojiemike/pytorch/tree/v2.1.0/) (involving more threads and deeper function call stacks), `cpptrace` occasionally caused segmentation faults.
+* [x] When integrating the [v1 code](https://github.com/Kirrito-k423/cpp-printer/releases/tag/v1.0) into a [more complex project](https://gitee.com/shaojiemike/pytorch/tree/v2.1.0/) (involving more threads and deeper function call stacks), `cpptrace` occasionally caused segmentation faults.
 Instead of fixing `cpptrace`, I decided to develop a simple stack trace printing feature from scratch.

+> [!CAUTION]
+> `v1.2.17` may trigger random failures, such as segmentation faults, aborts, or excessive stack trace printing.
+This issue occurs when cpprinter is added in a destructor function or at the end of a subthread.
+I am currently working on a fix.